openpacemaker

 OpenPacemaker fills the gap.

-It connects your Strava data to Claude AI and gives you a coach that lives in Telegram — always available, always up to date with your training, and able to answer questions in plain English.
+It connects your Strava data to Claude AI and gives you a coach that lives in Telegram — always available, always current, able to answer questions in plain English across running, cycling, triathlon, swim and hike training.

-It's not a replacement for a human coach if you're an elite athlete with specific needs.
-But for the millions of runners who want honest, personalised feedback without the price tag — it's the next best thing.
+It’s not a replacement for a human coach if you’re an elite athlete with specialist needs.
+But for the millions of athletes who want honest, personalised feedback — and for the coaches who want their weekends back — it’s the next best thing.

-OpenPacemaker is open source.
-Built by a runner, for runners.
-No ads, no data selling, no subscription.
+Built by an athlete, for athletes and coaches.
+No ads, no data selling.
+Pricing covers running costs — this isn’t a VC-backed app trying to extract money from you.
 Your Strava data stays yours — you can delete it any time with a single command.

 🏃